June 4, 2026

 Best for Teams wanting structured Slack workflows (support, HR, IT) Advanced AI teams exploring next-gen automation in Slack Users wanting productivity boosts, better info retrieval, or async clarity

-What Exactly Does a Virtual Assistant for Slack Do?
+What Does a Slack Virtual Assistant Do?

 To see what’s possible, you have to understand what kind of assistant you’re working with: a glorified macro?
 Or a true teammate that understands your channel, your customer, and your goals?